vanboefer/lint_ii/src/lint_ii/visualization/text.md

 For each token in the sentence, we identify its head(s) and then count the number of intervening tokens between them.
 The head is generally taken from the spaCy parser, except for the two cases described [below](#corrections-and-exceptions-1).
 In each sentence, we take the longest SDL as an indicator of difficulty.
 For the document-level readability analysis, we take the mean of all the sentence-level max SDLs.

-**Example**: In the sentence *De Oudegracht is het sfeervolle hart van de stad.*, the longest SDL is between the subject of the sentence *Oudegracht* and the root (main predicate) of the sentence *hart*; the max SDL is 3 ( three intervening tokens *is, het, sfeervolle*).
+**Example**: In the sentence *"De Oudegracht is het sfeervolle hart van de stad."*, the longest SDL is between the subject of the sentence *Oudegracht* and the root (main predicate) of the sentence *hart*; the max SDL is 3 ( three intervening tokens *is, het, sfeervolle*).

 #### Corrections and exceptions

 There are three cases in which we do not follow spaCy analysis:

 - Punctuation: spaCy parser considers punctuation marks as tokens and assigns a head to them.
 In our analysis, we override this behavior: (a) punctuation marks are not counted as intervening tokens for SDL calculation, (b) for a punctuation mark, the dependency length is always set to 0 (instead of counting the distance to the head).
 - Conjunctions (1): In a conjunction relation, spaCy considers the first conjunct as the head of the second.
-For example, in the sentence *Je zoekt informatie in naslagwerken via trefwoorden in de **index** of het **register**.*, where the words *index* and *register* are connected with the conjuction *of*, spaCy considers *index* as the head of *register*.
+For example, in the sentence *"Je zoekt informatie in naslagwerken via trefwoorden in de **index** of het **register**."*, where the words *index* and *register* are connected with the conjuction *of*, spaCy considers *index* as the head of *register*.
 We override this behavior: if a token is in a conjunction then the head of the last conjunct is taken recursively from the first, i.e. the head of both *index* and *register* is *trefwoorden* in our analysis.
 - Conjunctions (2): When the main predicate of the sentence (ROOT) is in a conjunction relation, spaCy connects only the first conjunct to the subject.
-For example, in the sentence *Dat geluid **klinkt** in het midden- en kleinbedrijf en moet worden **gehoord**.*, the subject *geluid* is connected to its head *klinkt* but not to *gehoord*.
+For example, in the sentence *"Dat geluid **klinkt** in het midden- en kleinbedrijf en moet worden **gehoord**."*, the subject *geluid* is connected to its head *klinkt* but not to *gehoord*.
 We override this behavior: if a token is the subject, we check whether its head (ROOT) has conjuncts.
 If so, we consider the conjuncts as the heads of the subject as well.
 In our example, this means that the subject *geluid* has two heads [*klinkt*, *gehoord*].
 Since the dependency length between *geluid* and *gehoord* is bigger than the one between *geluid* and *klinkt*, we take the former into account for the SDL calculation.

 These exceptions and corrections were done based on a manual analysis of a sample of 200 sentences performed by Henk Pander Maat, one of the creators of the original LiNT.
 He identified these 3 issues as the main systematic differences between the spaCy parser and the parser used in the original LiNT.